 Showtime has IBF light heavyweight champion Bernard Hopkins facing WBA champion Beibut Shumenov on April 19 in Washington, D.C.
 If Hopkins beats Shumenov in that bout, Showtime would likely then pit him with Stevenson.
-Hopkins told Yahoo Sports last year he had great interest in facing Stevenson.
+Hopkins told Yahoo Sports last year that he had great interest in facing Stevenson.

-"Both Adonis and Bernard have business they need to take care of, but, yes, that is a fight we would be interested in doing," Espinoza said.
+"Both Adonis and Bernard have business they need to take care of, but yes, that is a fight we would be interested in doing," Espinoza said.